Why You Sabotage Yourself Right Before Things Get Good

 The standard response to catching yourself in self-sabotage is shame.
 You had something good and you ruined it.
 You always do this.
 You're your own worst enemy.

 That story is not only wrong — it's counterproductive in a specific way.
-Shame produces a particular kind of internal state: contracted, low-energy, hypervigilant.
+Shame produces a particular internal state: contracted, low-energy, hypervigilant.
 Which happens to be the same state the nervous system is most comfortable producing when it's trying to keep you small.
 You don't climb out of a shame spiral by getting more ashamed.
 You just confirm the system's assessment that you're not equipped to handle more.

 Understanding self-sabotage as a nervous system pattern — not a moral failure — isn't about letting yourself off the hook.
 It's about giving yourself an accurate map.
 You can't navigate out of terrain you've misidentified.